 A professionally-published story that evolved from Fanfic.
 This can overlap with Serial Numbers Filed Off, but it is by no means necessary.
 The setting of the new work will often be suspiciously similar to the source material for obvious reasons, but the plots of the two stories can come out very different indeed.
 Alternatively, a number of these began as Transplanted Character Fics, which are easier to publish professionally as the only connections to the original canon are character personalities and inter-relationships that are too vague to be covered by copyright.
 A Promoted Fanboy might even rework his fanfic as an official part of the franchise.

 On occasion, a fanfic becomes its own legitimate franchise without bothering to cut all its ties to the original, complete with its own fanbase outside fans of the original, with the blessing of the original work's copyright owners.
 In some cases, some fans may not even realize that it was a derivative work.

 - Young Adult author Cassandra Clare started off as a fanfic author and later used lines from her own fanfics in her original work.
-On an unrelated note, some readers have noted that some of the phrasing in her works shows close similarity to past works by Pamela Dean.

 - Doctor Who and Doctor Who Expanded Universe examples: